St Martin, Ludgate: History

-St Martin of Tours is a Patron Saint of travellers.
-Churches which are dedicated to him often stand just within city gates.
 A blue plaque next to church records the earlier presence of Ludgate, demolished 1760.
 The church consists of a lead-clad dome, topped by a lantern and on top of that a sharp obelisk steeple.
 From the lower part of Fleet Street the steeple stands between the viewer and the dome of St Paul's Cathedral.
 Wren probably planned to make a contrast between the spiky steeple of St Martin's and the circular dome of St Paul's.